 Silicones were introduced as lightweight, non-greasy substitutes for oils that provide slip and moisture – but not heat protection.
 Oils are notorious for cooking and burning hair when exposed to high heat, even as they deliver beneficial vitamins, nutrients, and fatty acids.

 Another feature of silicones is their inability to interact with other ingredients in ways that affect hair fibers and proteins and hinder treatments such as coloring and perming.

 For every detergent-based shampoo, there exists a creamy companion.
 Conditioner, originally known as “brilliantine” was created by Frenchman Edouard Pinaud and introduced at the World Fair in 1900 to soften mustaches and beards.

 The only reason conditioners are necessary is the fact that shampoo strips hair of sebum, its natural oil.
 A conditioner's moisturizing ingredients help replace these oils by coating hair with polymers or silicones to also fill in the cracks and ruts where hair is damaged.

 In the 1960s, chemists discovered ways to suspend polymers in shampoos and conditioners, and then silicones in the 1980s, resulting in “2-in-1” formulations and a flurry of patents.
 When rinsed, silicones are “triggered” by water to bind to hair, which can be hit-or-miss; large amounts are needed to ensure that enough is left behind to make a difference.
 (Interested in shampoo history?
 Read more here.)

 When you wash your hair you want to remove things that coat it.
 So why would you want to wash and/or condition hair with a product that aims to coat when you’re aiming to un-coat?

 Our perspective?
 First of all, at Hairstory we have taken an aggressive stand against traditional shampoo in general.
-Our company is based on our invention of New Wash, a cleanser based on oils rather than detergent.
+Our company is based on our invention of New Wash, a revolutionary product in hair cleansing based on oils rather than detergent.
 It doesn’t damage hair and skin, so conditioner isn’t required at all.